Sermon – Reverend Jack Arnold - Time and Action

 Then we can shine that Light for others to see, to lead them to that Light, that they might pick up their torches and bring His Light into the darkness of the world, be it the Western Civilized Word or the Eastern World.
 First, we have to let His Light into our hearts before we can shine it to others that they may see the works of His Light.
 We cannot lead others to a Light we do not have within us.
 So, we must first make sure we have the Light of the Holy Ghost within us before we can think of leadings others to that Light.

-We can start in our own little corner of the world and work our way outward.
+We must start in our own little corner of the world and work our way outward.
+That is the best place to start.
+We cannot change the whole world at once, but it must be changed by us, individually, one little corner of the world at a time.
 We are always striving to work towards total transformation of our area to the light.
 However, we will always find opposition from evil.
 If evil is thwarting our efforts then we all must put in 110% to stop evil and combat it across the world wherever it is.
 We must never, never, never, ever give up on this fight.

 Peter tells us our actions need to be consistent with the principles of Scripture and of Jesus’ message.
 In short, we need to be good citizens, be good neighbors, take particular care of our Christian family.
 In short, do what Christ would do, as far as it is in us.
 We need to cling to the good and reject the evil thoughts and actions of our old sinful selves.
 Let us do our best to think, in hard and trying times, what would Jesus do in our situation, and then act in a manner most like Him.
 In order to make the world a better place, we first have to start with our selves then work out word, applying the principles of Christ to our lives.
 God does not ask us to be perfect; He does ask us individually to do our best to try to be perfect, to follow Jesus’ lead to the extent we have it in us.
 Each of us is different, some are in truth less bad than others.
 God holds us each to the same standard, that is to do our best.